notaryproject/specifications/scenarios.md

 1. The release management system deploys the new `mydb:1.0-202002131000` image.
 1. The production orchestrator validates it's signed with the Acme Rockets production key.

+### Scenario #7: Malicious and Erroneous Actions

+#### Scenario 7.1: A Repository Compromise Occurs
+An attacker manages to compromise a repository and gain access to the repository as an administrator.
+**Implications of this requirement:**
+1. The potential damage/risk to users in this case must be limited
+1. There must be a secure way for users to recover to a known, secure state and verify this has occurred even in the face of an attacker that can act as a man-in-the-middle on the network.

+#### Scenario 7.2: A Developer Discloses Their Key and/or Credentials
+A developer accidentally discloses the key they use to certify their software is authentic.
+For example, the developer may have unintentionally checked their key into a github repository.

+Furthermore, the developer may have scripted the means by which software is added to a repository and this script (and related credentials / secrets) have all been disclosed.

+**Implications of this requirement:**
+1. There should be a means to get back to a secure state.
+It should not be the case that the first person to notice this action now can irrevocably control the software software distribution mechanism used by the developer.
+1. There should be some means to know what actions have been performed using the developer's key and/or credentials and when those actions occurred.

+#### Scenario 7.3: A Step in the Supply Chain Is Compromised
+It is discovered that a server used to construct software has potentially been compromised.
+This means that the software coming from this server could be at risk.
+For example, a build server may have been compromised and now the container images built there may have been backdoored.

+**Implications of this requirement:**
+1. There should be auditable metadata to understand when a build was created on this server.
+Furthermore, there should be adequate information to understand when and/or what version of the build software was used, as this may be relevant for auditing.
+1. There should be a means to warn about and/or stop future container deployments what were built using this server.

+#### Scenario 7.4: A Crypto Algoritm Is Deprecated
+A weakness is discovered in a widely used cryptographic algorithm and a decisions is made to deprecate its use in favor of one or more newer algorithms.
+It should be possible to migrate smoothly to the new algorithm(s), despite the fact that adoption by developers will adopt the new signing algorithm(s) piecemeal.

+**Implications of this requirement:**
+1. There must be a means to support using multiple different cryptographic algorithms of varying types.
+The client and server must be able to use them in coordination, without requiring a "flag day" where everyone swaps over.
+1. Key revocation, chain of trust, etc. must all work for the expected lifetime of a version of the client software while these changes are made.
+1. The actions that different parties need to perform must be clearly articulated, along with the result of not performing those actions.

 **Implications of this requirement:**

 - Multiple signatures, including signatures from multiple sources can be associated with a specific artifact.